-- (a) A shareholder who is entitled to attend and vote at a meeting of the company may appoint a person as a proxy to attend and vote for the shareholder in accordance with the Corporations Act but not otherwise.
-A proxy appointed in accordance with the Corporations Act to attend and vote may exercise the rights of the shareholder on the basis and subject to the restrictions provided in the Corporations Act but not otherwise. - (b) A form of appointment of a proxy is valid if it is in accordance with the Corporations Act or in any form (including electronic) that the Board may prescribe or accept. - (c) Any form of appointment of a proxy under this rule 41 that is incomplete may be completed by a Secretary on the authority of the Board and the Board may authorise completion of the form by the insertion of the name of any Director as the person in whose favour the proxy is given. - (d) Where a notice of meeting provides for electronic lodgement of proxy appointment forms, a form lodged at the electronic address specified in the notice is taken to have been received at the registered office of the company and validated by the shareholder if there is compliance with the requirements set out in the notice.
+(a) A shareholder who is entitled to attend and vote at a meeting of the company may

+- appoint a person as a proxy to attend and vote for the shareholder in accordance with the Corporations Act but not otherwise.
+A proxy appointed in accordance with the Corporations Act to attend and vote may exercise the rights of the shareholder on the basis and subject to the restrictions provided in the Corporations Act but not otherwise. - (b) A form of appointment of An instrument appointing a proxy is valid if it is in accordance with the Corporations Act or in any form (including electronic) and received at any time that the Board may prescribe or accept, or the chair of a general meeting accepts. - (c) Any form of appointment of a proxy under this rule 41 that is incomplete may becompleted by a Secretary on the authority of the Board and the Board may authorise completion of the form by the insertion of the name of any Director as theperson in whose favour the proxy is given of the company receives an instrument or form appointing a proxy, attorney or representative from a shareholder and the Directors consider that it is not properly executed or authenticated, or is incomplete or unclear: - (i) if the name, or the name of the office, of the proxy, attorney or representative, is not filled in or is unclear, then the proxy, attorney or representative of that shareholder is the person specified by the company in the instrument or form of proxy or if no person is specified, the chair of that meeting: - (ii) if the instrument or form has not been duly signed or authenticated, the company may return the instrument or form to the appointing shareholder and request the shareholder sign or authenticate the instrument or form and return it to the company within a period determined by the Directors (which may be later than the time specified in the notice of meeting for the receipt of proxy appointments); and - (iii) if the instrument or form is otherwise unclear or incomplete, the company may: - (A) by oral or written communication, clarify with the shareholder any instruction on the appointment; and - (A)(B) complete or amend the contents of any instrument or form to reflect the clarification in the instructions received from the shareholder (which may occur later than the time specified in the notice of meeting for the receipt of proxy appointments) and the shareholder appoints the company as its attorney for this purpose. - (e)(d) Where a notice of meeting provides for electronic lodgement of proxy appointments forms, an appointment form lodged received at the electronic address or by the electronic means specified in the notice is taken to have been received at the registered office of the company and validated by the shareholder if there is compliance with the requirements set out in the notice.